A Multiobjective Optimization Framework for Irrigation Water Allocation: Multiobjective Optimization Problems

-\textbf{Comparison analysis with the previous study \cite{Ullah2021}:} The findings of the present study highlight several critical improvements over the earlier work of Ullah and Nehring \cite{Ullah2021}.
+\textbf{Comparison analysis with the previous study\cite{Ullah2021}:} The findings of the present study highlight several critical improvements over the earlier work of Ullah and Nehring \cite{Ullah2021}.
 A key point of divergence lies in the treatment of Environmental Flow Deficiency (EFD).
 Ullah and Nehring reported a maximum EFD of only 35 GL under a fixed monthly environmental flow target of $100$ GL.
-Given that EFD is defined as the shortfall between the prescribed environmental flow and the actual allocation, the theoretical maximum deficit for a uniform 100 GL monthly target is $1,200$ GL per year (see, obtained results in Table \ref{table:ex1a}).
+Given that EFD is defined as the shortfall between the prescribed environmental flow and the actual allocation, the theoretical maximum deficit for a uniform 100 GL monthly target is $1200$ GL per year (see, obtained results in Table \ref{table:ex1a}).
 This indicates that their model captured only a narrow portion of the feasible solution space.
 Consequently, the ecological shortfalls are understated, and the trade-offs between agricultural benefits and ecological requirements are not fully explored.
-In contrast, our scalarization-based approach succeeds in covering the entire feasible frontier, generating Pareto solutions that extend up to the theoretical maximum EFD.
-This broader coverage, as illustrated in Figure~\ref{multiexample}(c) (Pareto fronts generated by the Weighted-Constraint approach, $P_w^k$), provides a far more comprehensive representation of the trade-off surface compared to \cite[Figure~1 in Page 10]{Ullah2021}, where the solution set remains confined to a very limited region.
+In contrast, our scalarization based approach succeeds in covering the entire feasible frontier, generating Pareto solutions that extend up to the theoretical maximum EFD.
+This broader coverage, as illustrated in Figure~\ref{multiexample}(c) (Pareto fronts generated by the Weighted-Constraint approach, $P_w^k$), provides a far more comprehensive representation of the trade-off surface compared to \cite[Figure~1 in Page 10]{Ullah2021}, where the solution set remains confined to a very limited region.For cross method comparison, relative performance is discussed based on the shape and extent of the attainment surfaces rather than absolute magnitudes alone.
 The two studies also differ markedly in terms of computational performance and solution diversity.
-Ullah and Nehring, using the NSGA-II evolutionary algorithm, reported only $34$ Pareto-optimal solutions, obtained at the expense of approximately $706.59$ minutes of computational time.
+Ullah and Nehring, using the NSGA-II evolutionary algorithm, reported only $34$ Pareto optimal solutions, obtained at the expense of approximately $706.59$ minutes of computational time.
 In sharp contrast, the scalarization technique produces $989$ Pareto solutions in just $10.12$ seconds.
-This demonstrates not only substantial computational efficiency but also a significant improvement in the diversity of solutions available to decision-makers.
+This demonstrates not only substantial computational efficiency but also a significant improvement in the diversity of solutions available to decision makers.
 The larger and more representative solution set provided by our approach ensures a more reliable understanding of trade-offs and expands the range of strategies that can be considered in irrigation planning.